-In my first post on Windows Azure, I showed you how I setup site-to-site connectivity between my on-premise network and my Windows Azure network.
-In this post, I’ll show you how I got my Domain Controllers in my Windows Azure virtual network so that I can synchronize them with my on-premise Domain Controller.
+In my first post on Windows Azure, I showed you how I setup site-to-site connectivity between my on-premises network and my Windows Azure network.
+In this post, I’ll show you how I got my Domain Controllers in my Windows Azure virtual network so that I can synchronize them with my on-premises Domain Controller.

 I really like the instructions on how to Install a Replica Active Directory Domain Controller in Windows Azure Virtual Networks but again, I think it just missed a few items.
 Before Step 4 (Step 4: Install an additional domain controller in the CloudSite), please read my notes below on How to Install a VM in your Windows Azure Virtual Network.

 To install a VM in your Virtual Network, you cannot use QUICK CREATE, you must choose FROM GALLERY so you can define all of the configuration details.
 Don’t worry, it’s only four screens and the first three are simple; the fourth screen has just a few details that you have to get right.

 Start to create your Virtual Machine like you always do, but do not use QUICK CREATE, you must create your VM by choosing FROM GALLERY.
 There are a few more configuration screens to properly configure your VM this way, but it’s the only way to place your VM into your Virtual Network.
 Most of the configuration settings are straight forward, I’m just going to focus on a few of the options you must get right on Page 4.
 These settings are the ones that will make or break you with it comes to your Site-to-Site virtual connection.